droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/limitedmap.h - STL-like map container class that only keeps the N elements with the highest value (limitedmap).

 ./src/main.cpp - Loads of critical functionality.
-Examples include script op count functions (GetP2SHSigOpCount & the like), checking inputs (CheckInputs), applying Tx effects to the UTXO (UpdateCoins), validity checks (CheckTransaction), consensus-critical functions telling if a Tx is final at a given time/location (IsFinalTx) or in the next block (CheckFinalTx), etc. Also includes the CScriptCheck, and CVerifyDB classes.
+Examples include script op count functions (GetP2SHSigOpCount & the like), checking inputs (CheckInputs), applying Tx effects to the UTXO (UpdateCoins), validity checks (CheckTransaction), consensus-critical functions telling if a Tx is final at a given time/location (IsFinalTx) or in the next block (CheckFinalTx), etc. Also includes the CScriptCheck, and CVerifyDB classes. [*Moved to ./src/net_processing.cpp/h and ./src/validation.cpp/h in 0.14*](https://github.com/bitcoin/bitcoin/pull/9260).

 ./src/main.h - See the CPP file.
 Includes loads of important definitions.